Print Program Overview and Courses

-FVTC has applied for Candidacy status for the program to become accredited through the Commission on Accreditation for Health Informatics and Information Management (CAHIIM).
+FVTC is in Candidacy status through the Commission on Accreditation for Health Informatics and Information management (CAHIIM).
 Candidacy does not provide eligibility for enrolled students to apply for the AHIMA entry-level certification examinations until formal Accreditation is awarded.

 Program/Plan Admission Requirements

 Note: ACCUPLACER Reading Score of 54 and Sentence Skills Score of 83 or greater, or completion of the appropriate Program Prep courses is required prior to enrollment into first term core courses.

 Students are required to complete a criminal background and caregiver investigation prior to starting HIT core courses.
 Agencies and organizations have the legal right to deny Professional Practice experience based on a crime committed that is substantially related to the care of others.
 Completion of your program cannot be guaranteed if your criminal history prevents you from completing any Professional Practice experience.

 Students must complete the FVTC Health History form prior to core course enrollment.

 - Manage health data.

 - Apply coding and reimbursement systems.